jesieleo/ws_svgcrop/README.md

 # ws_svgcrop
 A bash &amp; python code to convert PDF to SVG, and remove SVG whitespace automaticly.

+! ! !
+Place these files in the same folder as the PDF files that need to be converted！！！

 for debian/ubuntu users:
 First install inkscape & imagemagick